AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 - `list` followed by `delete 2` deletes the 2nd person in the list.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+Command box has this output when you run this command: `delete 2`

 ![img_16.png](img_16.png)